 With talk of an automotive future filled with electric vehicles, it's easy to worry about losing the visceral feeling petrol-powered cars exude.
 EVs are proving to be stellar performance vehicles, often outperforming gas-powered competitors.
-Automakers are flocking to downsized engines and turbochargers to squeeze out more miles per gallon before the EV takeover; however, Porsche isn't ready to write-off gas-powered engines nor are they willing to dispose of the naturally aspirated engine and manual gearbox yet either.
+Automakers are flocking to downsized engines and turbochargers to squeeze out more miles per gallon before the EV takeover; however, Porsche isn't ready to write-off gas-powered engines nor is it willing to dispose of the naturally aspirated engine and manual gearbox yet either.

 Andreas Preuninger, the head of Porsche's GT division, spoke with WhichCar.com at the launch of the second-generation Porsche 718 Cayman GT4 about how automakers ditching naturally aspirated engines and manual gearboxes are making a mistake.
 For Porsche, half of its GT cars sport a manual transmission – that's an impressive take rate.
 However, it's not the same for more mainstream automakers, and Porsche is in a unique position as a performance brand.